cjdbarlow/Part-One/alterations_to_drug_response.md

 Maternal **pharmacodynamic** factors predominantly affect the uterus and breast, but **major organ systems** are **not significantly affected**.

 Drugs that cross the placenta can have dramatic effects in the foetus.
 These include:
+* **Teratogenesis**
-* **Teratogenesis** - a drug which adversely affects foetal development causing a permanent abnormality.
+A drug which adversely affects foetal development causing a permanent abnormality.
 Multifactorial mechanisms that are not well understood.

 ###Neonates